gorohoroh/getting-started-building-docker-images-with-gradle/README.md

 Tasks `stopContainer` and `removeContainer` will additionally need to suppress non-critical exceptions.

 As a result, every time we want to start a container, Gradle will first make sure to:
-* Check if a container using the same name is already running;
+* Check if a container using the same name is already running.
-* If it is running, stop and remove the container.
+* If it is running, stop and remove the container;
 * Create and run a new container.

-Add the following tasks to the end of `build.gradle`:
+Add the following tasks and an error handling method to the end of `build.gradle`:

 ```gradle
 task stopContainer(type: DockerStopContainer) {